INGEOTEC/NLP-Course/topics/09NatLangInference.md

 ---
 layout: default
-title: Name Entity Recognition
+title: Natural Language Inference
-nav_order: 5
+nav_order: 9
 ---

-# Name Entity Recognition
+# Natural Language Inference
 {: .fs-10 .no_toc }

 The **objective** is to